martinkearn/Content/Demos/Machine Learning/Cognitive Services in Action.md

-# Project Oxford in Action
+# Cognitive Services in Action
-This demo shows some of the capabilities of Project Oxford by using the live demo site and some of the spin-off sites created to show-case the APIs
+This demo shows some of the capabilities of Cognitive Services by using the live demo site and some of the spin-off sites created to show-case the APIs

 ### Pre-reqs
 * Have easy access to the supporting files folder